 WordPress 5.5 is coming with massive updates.
 It’s changing the way websites were built, designed, and maintained.
 If your WordPress website updates the WordPress core automatically, we highly suggest you create a backup of your site on an urgent basis.
 We have an article about how to back up the WordPress website manually without using a plugin.

 I hope this article helped you to understand what’s coming with WordPress 5.5.
 It’s the update of Block Editor, Performance, Sitemap, auto-updates for themes and plugins.
-This significant release also focuses on navigation menus block, block directory, lazy loading, and update the Gutenberg to the latest release version and much more.
-WordPress 5.5 is coming with 1500+ improvements to the Block Editor, only.😮
+This significant release also focuses on navigation menus block, block directory, lazy loading, updating the Gutenberg to the latest release version, and much more.
+WordPress 5.5 is coming with 1500+ improvements to the Block Editor only.😮

 I like the performance updates for WordPress 5.5.
 Please tell me what you like in that new version and what is your most important update.